Chuang521566/UCL_ROS2/README.md

 #Ask ROS2 to create a new Python package called first_pkg.
 It gives you a ready-made folder structure and files so you don’t have to set them up by hand.#

 gedit ~/ros2_ws/src/first_pkg/package.xml   （#  <exec_depend>rclpy</exec_depend>   #）
-#add dependenc.
+#add dependency.
 Tell ROS2: “my package uses rclpy,” which is the Python library that talks to ROS2.
 If you don’t list it, the code might fail on another computer.#

 gedit ~/ros2_ws/src/first_pkg/first_pkg/hello.py
 (#   import rclpy